By: Heather Keys

 6: The South Shetland Islands

-Based near the Antarctic Peninsula, the South Shetland Islands present another opportunity to experience the Southern Lights in a remote and pristine environment.
-An Antarctic cruise that includes a stop at these islands can provide unfiltered night sky views, setting the stage for unforgettable aurora sightings.
+Based near the Antarctic Peninsula, the South Shetland Islands present another opportunity to experience the Southern Lights in a remote, pristine environment.
+An Antarctic cruise that includes a stop at these islands can provide unfiltered night sky views.

 Related: The 3 Best Antarctica Cruises: Kayaking, Photography & More